mvillalba/caviar/README.md

    that of the native OS and merge them together.
  * Run some benchmarks on just how much faster (or slower) Caviar is relative to the native OS both for files in and out of the kernel's disk cache.
+ * More documentation.
+ * Move issues to GitHub's bug tracker.